basuabhirup/flourish_backend/README.md

 ## Technology Stack

-This project was developed using Python's `Django` framework in the backend and `HTML`, `CSS` and `JavaScript (Vanilla)` on the frontend.
+This project was developed using Python's `Django` framework in the backend and `HTML`, `CSS` and `JavaScript` on the frontend.
 For styling purpose, `Bootstrap` (v5) is also on most of the UI elements.
 To store the data, I have used `sqlite3` database for its simplicity and light-weight nature.

 ## Distinctiveness and Complexity